 Dana has taught classes in extreme environment medicine and physiology with Weil Cornell University, the Wilderness Medicine Society, The University of Texas, The Himalayan Rescue Association, The University of Colorado, and New York Medical College.
 He also conducts research into altitude sickness, decompression sickness, spatial disorientation, hypoxia, and optimization of medical systems for deep space flight.

 In his spare time he flies planes and performs scientific and technical SCUBA dives.
 He enjoys science fiction, skiing, social dancing, playing percussion, and writing music.

-Content and social Media
+Content Advisor and editor

 Emily handles the social media side of the Exploration Medicine podcast.
 Hailing from the beautiful state of Washington, Emily currently lives in Syracuse, New York where she is an emergency medicine resident

 physician at the State University of New York Upstate medical university.

 She is very interested in the field of aerospace medicine and is the current secretary of the Aerospace Medicine Student and Resident Organization.
 She was the recipient of the Gregory G. Shaskan, MD Aerospace Medicine Education Scholarship to attend the Principles of Aviation and Space Medicine course during the summer of 2016.
 During this course, she was able to complete the UTMB Indoctrination Training Course that included a 25,000 foot altitude chamber flight at NASA Johnson Space Center.

 In her spare time, Emily enjoys staying active, traveling, trying out new foods, writing/reading, and spending time with her animals.